-If you ask someone in the psychology world how people with their PhDs differ from those with MDs, you may get an answer like "MDs can prescribe medication, whereas PhDs cannot."
+If you ask someone in the psychology world how people with PhDs (Doctor of Philosophy) differ from those with MD (Doctor of Medicine) you may get an answer like "MDs can prescribe medication, whereas PhDs cannot."
 That is true.
-Another difference in general is that MDs make more money in the US.
+Another difference is that MDs generally make more money in the United States.

-MDs are consider by many to be the "real doctors" because they can help with real medical problems.
+MDs are consider by many to be the "real doctors" because they can help with physiological medical problems.
 That too is true.
-I certainly don't refer to myself as "Dr. Kelly" in any context other than academic ones because people might get the wrong idea that I could jump in and help in the event of a broken foot or migraine headache.
+I certainly don't refer to myself as "Dr. Kelly" in any context other than an academic setting, because people might get the false impression that I could jump in and help in the event of a broken foot or migraine headache.

-This means that if you yourself want to make important scientific discoveries and then tell the world about them, you will be much better prepared by getting a PhD than an MD.
+If you yourself want to make important scientific discoveries and then tell the world about them, you will be much better prepared by getting a PhD than an MD.
 You also will be much better prepared to criticize studies you read about in virtually any field because you will be trained in critical thinking and writing.
-MDs typically aren't as qualified as PhDs to evaluate research studies and their significance.

 If you are deciding which degree is right for you, ask yourself if you will be content with applying the knowledge you learn (MD) from other people, or if you would like to get in on the action of making the discoveries yourself (PhD).
 For instance, would you like to be one of the scientists who are figuring out how to reverse the aging process (PhD)?
 Would you like to see if giving aging mice a particular the enzyme (one that you discover) makes their hair shiny again and restores their fertility (PhD)?
 Or would you be content giving your future medical patients the proper dose of the medications that arise from this research and then seeing the signs of youth return in your patients (MD)?
 These are the kinds of questions that college students everywhere should be asking themselves, and yet I have never seen them do so.